We Have Answers: After a car accident where the other driver doesn’t have insurance, you might have a lot of questions about what happens next.

 The experienced car accident lawyers at Console and Associates have broken down a few basic scenarios below to help you understand what to expect.
 But to truly offer you the guidance that best fits your unique situation, we need to know the details of your crash.

-The best thing you can do in this situation is hire experienced legal representation.
+The best thing you can do in this situation is to hire experienced legal representation.
 You need someone to be on your side throughout this ordeal, someone to explore every avenue to ensure you get the compensation you need to recover.

 If you’re ready to get help for a car accident with an uninsured driver, you’ve come to the right place.